MitchBradley/Grbl_Esp32-wiki/Development-Roadmap.md

  - **Support hobby servos as an axis:** This will allow things like pen bots to easily be used.

 ## Bluetooth
- - **Ad Password Support** Apparently this is now in the ESP-IDF now.
+ - **Ad Password Support** Apparently this is now in the ESP-IDF.
 What does it take to get into the Arduino Core version.

 ## WebUI
  - Add a probing panel